 5.1 Members must not raise issues about the conduct or capability of an officer or officers in public as officers cannot respond in public.
 Members must avoid undermining respect for officers at meetings, or in any public forum.
 This is a long standing tradition in public service.
-Officers similarly must not criticise or undermine respect for Members at a Council meeting or at any other meeting
+Officers similarly must not criticise or undermine respect for Members at a Council meeting or at any other meeting they attend in their capacity as an employee.
+This would be damaging both to effective work relationships and to the public image of the Council.

-- they attend in their capacity as an employee.
-This would be damaging both to effective work relationships and to the public image of the Council. - 5.2 If a Member feels that an officer has not treated him/her with proper respect or courtesy, or has a concern about the conduct or capability of an officer, he/she must raise the matter with the relevant Executive Head of Service or Head of Service.
+- 5.2 If a Member feels that an officer has not treated him/her with proper respect or courtesy, or has a concern about the conduct or capability of an officer, he/she must raise the matter with the relevant Executive Head of Service or Head of Service.
 The Executive Head of Service or Head of Service will look into the facts and report back to the Member.
 If the Member continues to feel concerned, he/she must then report the facts to the Chief Executive who will look into the matter afresh.
 Any concern about an Executive Head of Service or a Head of Service must be raised privately with the Chief Executive, Monitoring Officer or the Member's Group Leader.
-Any concern about the Chief Executive must be raised privately with the Monitoring Officer, or the Member's Group Leader. - 5.3 If a Member has reason to believe that an officer may have committed a breach of the Council's disciplinary rules and procedures, he or she shall draw the issue to the attention of the Head of Paid Service who will ensure that the appropriate action is taken. - If an officer feels that he or she has not been treated with respect and courtesy or is concerned about any action or statement relating to him or her or a colleague by a Member, or the conduct of a Member, the officer must raise the matter with his/her Executive Head of Service or Head of Service or the Chief ExecutiveMonitoring Officer, as appropriate.
-Informal advice can be sought from their line manager or Executive Head of Service or Head of Service.
-Executive Heads of Service or Heads of Service should normally refer matters reported to them to the Chief Executive.
-Where the matter is raised with the Chief Executive that officer shall take appropriate action either by approaching the individual Member and/or Group Leader.
-If the Chief Executive considers that the Member has been in breach of the Protocol, he/she will discuss the matter with the Monitoring Officer who will consider appropriate action. - 5.5 If a Member or an officer believes a Member has breached the Members' Code of Conduct he or she must advise the Monitoring Officer immediately of the circumstances and supply all and any documentation.
-No opinion or judgement upon that conduct must be offered to the Member or to any other officer or Member without the prior consent of the Monitoring Officer in order to prevent any investigation that may need to be carried out being fettered or damaged. - 5.6 Where an officer or a Member is concerned about potential unlawful conduct of an officer or Member, the Council's whistleblowing-Speak Up procedure is available to raise issues of bad practice, possible fraud or corruption and other matters which seem to be against the interests of the public, the Council or its staff.
+Any concern about the Chief Executive must be raised privately with the Monitoring Officer, or the Member's Group Leader. - 5.3 If an officer feels that he or she has not been treated with respect and courtesy or is concerned about any action or statement relating to him or her or a colleague by a Member, or the conduct of a Member, the officer must raise the matter with the Monitoring Officer, as appropriate.
+Informal advice can be sought from their line manager or Executive Head of Service or Head of Service. - 5.4 If a Member or an officer believes a Member has breached the Members' Code of Conduct he or she must advise the Monitoring Officer immediately of the circumstances and supply all and any documentation.
+No opinion or judgement upon that conduct must be offered to the Member or to any other officer or Member without the prior consent of the Monitoring Officer in order to prevent any investigation that may need to be carried out being fettered or damaged. - 5.5 Where an officer or a Member is concerned about potential unlawful conduct of an officer or Member, the Council's Speak Up procedure is available to raise issues of bad practice, possible fraud or corruption and other matters which seem to be against the interests of the public, the Council or its staff.
 The Member or officer can also speak to the Monitoring Officer or the Section 151 Officer, or in their absence their deputies.
-However, the procedure outlined in this Protocol must be the first reference where possible.